Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Introduction

-Actually, the clarity and logical structure of the problem description are crucial factors for human understanding and model comprehension \cite{10.3389/fpsyg.2015.00467,DBLP:conf/emnlp/Faruqui018,DBLP:conf/aaai/ChuCCWGFS20}.
-When confronted with real-world reasoning problems, which may be excessively long, ambiguous, unclear in focus, or contain irrelevant information \cite{DBLP:conf/emnlp/ZellersBSC18,DBLP:journals/corr/abs-2302-00093}, LLMs often exhibit poor reasoning performance \cite{DBLP:journals/corr/abs-2205-03401, DBLP:journals/corr/abs-2302-00093}.
-Therefore, we consider refining problems into a better formulation to improve the reasoning performance of language models.
-Studies in other domains have proven that rewriting queries and problems can yield improvements in downstream tasks \cite{DBLP:conf/emnlp/WuLRRHOT22,DBLP:journals/csur/Al-ThanyyanA21,DBLP:conf/wsdm/VakulenkoLTA21,DBLP:conf/acl/YeNH22,DBLP:conf/emnlp/ElgoharyPB19}.
-Typically, they fine-tune a small model to perform problem reformulation \cite{DBLP:conf/sigir/YuLYXBG020,DBLP:journals/corr/abs-2004-01909}.
-In the era of large language models, problem reformulation with effectiveness and efficiency remains a compelling field worth exploring, particularly for complex multi-step reasoning tasks.
+Actually, the clarity and logical structure of the \textbf{problem} description are crucial factors for human understanding and model comprehension \citep{10.3389/fpsyg.2015.00467,DBLP:conf/emnlp/Faruqui018,DBLP:conf/aaai/ChuCCWGFS20}.
+LLMs often exhibit poor reasoning performance when confronted with low-quality real-world reasoning problems, which may be excessively long, ambiguous, unclear in focus, or contain irrelevant information \citep{DBLP:conf/emnlp/ZellersBSC18,DBLP:journals/corr/abs-2302-00093,DBLP:journals/corr/abs-2205-03401}.
+To tackle this challenge, we consider refining problems into a better formulation.